 Wherever possible medical and dental appointments should be arranged out of school hours.
 Where absence to attend an appointment is unavoidable the pupil should miss as little of the school day as possible.
-School should be informed of the appointment in advance and an S" form completed.
-The pupil should be 'signed-out' at the time of the appointment via our electronic system, InVentry.
+School should be informed of the appointment in advance and the pupil should be 'signed-out' at the time of the appointment via our electronic system, InVentry.